 Everything you need to know about the COVID-19 Vaccine

-Busy Bee Pharmacy is an approved vaccination provider for the AstraZeneca COVID-19 vaccine.
+Busy Bee Pharmacy is an approved vaccination provider for the COVID-19 vaccines.

 COVID-19 vaccines help to protect our community against Coronavirus by preventing serious illness and death from COVID-19.
 Vaccinations are voluntary and free to all Australian citizens, permanent residents, refugees, asylum seekers and temporary visa-holders.

 Busy Bee Pharmacy is committed in supporting the Australian Government in providing COVID-19 immunisation for our local area and wider community.
-Community Pharmacy is a critical partner from Phase 2A of the roll out.
+Please note, as most of the population has completed their primary course we are now only offering COVID-19 boosters.

 Booking your COVID-19 vaccination appointment